tkasperski/tkasperski/README.md

 ## 👋 Hello
 My name is Tomek Kasperski and I’m an SAP enthusiast.
 I have the pleasure of working with this technology everyday as a developer (Application Consultant).
-Outside of work, I am studying computer science in the majoring in web applications.
+Outside of work, I am studying computer science majoring in web applications.

 ## ⚡ Technologies